Samuel-Jayasingh/Settyl/README.md

-# Settyl API Documentation
+# Settyl API Assignment

 ## Overview

-Settyl is a web API built with FastAPI that provides predictive analysis for internal status based on external status inputs.
+Settyl- Container Event is a web API built with FastAPI that provides predictive analysis for internal status based on external status inputs.
 It uses a pre-trained TensorFlow model to make predictions.

 ## Base URL